 Is wine vegan?

 If you’re thinking, isn’t all wine vegan?
-We wish.
+It’s actually not!

 When it comes to checking if your wine is vegan or not, it’s less about the what and more about the how.
 Depending upon the winemaking technique, sometimes animal-derived products are involved in the wine producing process — even if they aren’t necessarily in the drink itself.

 So if you’re curious to know why your wine wouldn’t be vegan, here’s what you need to know.

 Winemaking isn’t a speedy process.
 The grapes need time to settle and clarify or else there will be sediment (think: little grape particles clinging to the glass).
 Since many wineries are in a rush to produce their batches, they often rely on something called “fining” to speed the process along.

 Fining is the technique of using a collection of ingredients to get rid of unwanted stuff from the wine or correct any mistakes like cloudiness or weird flavors.
 They’re like a fast-forward button and magic eraser for winemakers.

 Here’s where the animals come in: some fining agents include: